U.S. judge rejects LightSquared plan, orders new talks

 Chapman said she agreed that Ergen’s actions were “no doubt” made on Dish’s behalf, citing a “troubling pattern of non-credible testimony” by Ergen and those who helped him make his investments.
 Subordinating a piece of his debt was “necessary and appropriate.”

-But LightSquared’s current plan, which would pay him in the form of a seven-year note while preserving an equity stake for Harbinger, is not valid, Chapman ruled.
-Secured claims, even when subordinated, must have assurance they will be paid back, and with no guarantee that the FCC will ever license LightSquared’s operations, its proposal was too speculative, Chapman ruled.
+But LightSquared’s current plan, which would pay him in the form of a seven-year note while preserving equity for Harbinger, goes too far, Chapman ruled.
+Given regulatory uncertainty over LightSquared’s future operations, there is no guarantee he would be paid back, she said.

 The order puts Falcone and Harbinger in difficult positions.
-The company must come up with a way to pay Ergen, if not in full than more robustly than it proposed.
-That could ultimately cost Harbinger control of LightSquared.
+The company must come up with a way to pay Ergen more robustly than proposed, which could cost Harbinger control of LightSquared.

 “You’ve now been given a lot of guidance about what’s gonna fly with me and what’s not,” Chapman added.